Guarantor loans help those with poor credit scores to borrow money, by allowing a friend or family member to guarantee the loan repayments.

 Guarantor loans are still very expensive compared to standard personal loans or credit cards, with typical APRs, or annual percentage rates of up to 50%.

 Borrowers with a bad credit history can use a guarantor loan to access cash they may otherwise struggle to borrow.
-Repaying a guarantor loan will not be as cheap as other loans.
-However, repaying the loan instalments can help rebuild your credit score, giving you access to cheap loan rates in the future.
+Repaying a guarantor loan will not be as cheap as the most competitive high street loans.
+However, you should get a better interest rate than with other bad credit financing or products like payday loans.
+Repaying the loan instalments on time and in full can help rebuild your credit score.

 Check your credit score before applying for any form of credit.
 Looking over your credit history may reveal it is in better shape than you think, and allow you to find and fix any problems on your record.